deliberatedesign/frontend-tricks/attention-to-detail.md

 #### Self-reviewing Pull Requests

 Let's say we are developing a feature for our project.
-We have visually studied the mockup we should folow and we have coded it at our best ability.
+We have visually studied the mockup we should follow and we have coded it at our best ability.
 It is working in the browser and it looks just like the design - WE DID IT!
 So we commit our work and push our branch up to Github.
 We create a Pull Request and immediately request reviewers, and move on to our next task.
+We are so fast!

 **Wait, slow down.** Personally, when I finish coding locally - I create my Pull Request and I immediately start reviewing my own Pull Request *before* I ask any reviewers to take a look.
 Why?
 Why would I review my own PR, when I just coded it and it looked great locally?
 I can tell you, it might seem silly, but the code that you see in your local IDE (Atom, VSCode, etc) - looks completely different than viewing the code in a pull request.
 It's a different perspective - you will see things you didn't see before.